Electrode-iOS/ELWebService/docs/Programming-Guide.md

 ## Request Parameters

-Parameterized data that is structured as a dictinoary type of `[String: AnyObject]` can be sent in the request with the `setParameters()` method.
+Parameterized data that is structured as a dictionary type of `[String: AnyObject]` can be sent in the request with the `setParameters()` method.
 Parameters are percent encoded and appended as a query string of the request URL for GET and HEAD requests.
 The code below sends a request with the URL "/brewers?state=new%20york".

 ```
 service